Insomnia Treatment at Home: How the Japanese Do It?

 3. Zen (Mindful Rest)

-These principles not only reflect the mindfulness inherent in Japanese culture but also serve as practical steps you can adopt.
-Next, let’s delve deeper into how these ideas integrate with Japan’s broader sleep philosophy.
+These principles reflect the mindfulness inherent in Japanese culture and offer practical steps for adoption.
+Next, let’s explore how these ideas connect with Japan’s broader sleep philosophy.

 Japanese Sleep Philosophy and Wellness